HiDeSt '15

 Martin Bauer, NEC Heidelberg, Germany

-Jean-Paul Calbimonte, Ecole Polytechnique Federale de Lausanne,
+Jean-Paul Calbimonte, Ecole Polytechnique Federale de Lausanne, Switzerland

 Sven Groppe, University of Lübeck, Germany